A-Alviento/ntu-ureca-code-readability/README.md

-# URECA Code Readability Assessment
+# URECA Code Readability Tool

-This repository contains the necessary files to train a logistic regression model for code readability assessment and implement a feedback tool based on the trained model.
+This repository contains the necessary files to train a logistic regression model for code readability assessment with a simple rule-based feedback tool based on the trained model.

-## Overview

 This project is designed to assess the readability of code using machine learning techniques.
 It utilizes a logistic regression model trained on a dataset of code snippets.
 The trained model is then applied to any given code snippet to provide a readability feedback.

-## Repository Structure
+## Getting Started

+#### Navigate Project

 - `r/` - Contains the R files used to train the logistic regression model for the readability tool.
 - `features-generator.ipynb` - A Jupyter Notebook to generate features from the code snippets in the dataset folder.